cake-contrib/Cake.Bumpy/.github/CONTRIBUTING.md

 # Making Changes
 * From your fork of the repository, create a topic branch where work on your change will take place.
-* To quickly create a topic branch based on master; `git checkout -b my_contribution master`.
-Please avoid working directly on the `master` branch.
+* To quickly create a topic branch based on develop; `git checkout -b my_contribution develop`.
+Please avoid working directly on the `develop` or `master` branch.
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Please follow the prevailing code conventions in the repository.
 Differences in style make the code harder to understand for everyone.